Neighborhood Conservation Program

 Neighborhood Conservation Program Grants

-The City provides neighborhood grants to voting, voluntary Neighborhood Conservation Program groups for some expenditures, including:
+The City provides neighborhood grants, voluntary Neighborhood Conservation Program groups for some expenditures, including:

 • Resident neighborhood block parties,